chrismenke45/snake_client/README.md

 I've just always thought the classic snake game was fun and I'd like to make it when I'm burnt out of learning new topics.
+Its backend rails API's repository can be seen at https://github.com/chrismenke45/snake_api The app can be seen at https://chrismenke45.github.io/snake_client/